Income Tax Law

 Verifying Income Tax Payment

 Every April 15, individuals across the United States are required to file a personal income tax return, which serves to determine and report gross income for the previous year and total taxes owed.
-If an individual has paid more in income taxes throughout the year than are actually owed, she will receive a refund.
-If she has not paid enough, she will be required to pay any amounts still outstanding.
+If an individual has paid more in income taxes throughout the year than are actually owed, they will receive a refund.
+If they have not paid enough, they will be required to pay any amounts still outstanding.

 Calculating actual gross income, adjusted income, and taxes due can be a very complicated process, as anyone who has completed a tax return can tell you.
 Taxable income includes not only wages received from a job, but also dividends, rental income, unemployment benefits, capital gains, and many other monetary benefits an individual has received.
 However, before arriving at a gross income figure, individuals may also claim certain deductions, which reduce their overall income.
 These deductions are generally allowed for purposes that the government has determined further an overall good, such as deductions for necessary medical expenses, school tuition, or mortgage interest payments.
 Similarly, individuals may also qualify for tax credits that reduce overall tax owed to the government.